-Description of asset or liability Valuation Hierarchy Basis of Valuation Observable and unobservable inputs Key sensitivities Borrowing from Public Works Loans Board (PWLB) and Lender Option Borrower Option Ioans (LOBOs) and Service Concessions Level 2 The fair values have been estimated by discounting the remaining cashflows or the borrowing using the PWLB certainty rate for new loans Not required Not required Property Fund Level 3 Closing bid price where bid and offer prices are published Adjusted for net capital current assets Estimated acquisition and disposal costs - 5% Long-term loans Level 3 Capital value of unpaid Ioan Council accounting records None Investment property Level 3 Investment method of valuation Assumed void periods, estimated rental value.
-Existing lease terms and rentals Estimated acquisition and disposal costs - 5% Non-current assets held for sale and surplus assets Level 3 Mostly development land which has been valued by staff in the Council's Property Services division who are RICS qualified valuers on a five year rolling programme.
+Description of asset or liability Valuation Hierarchy Basis of Valuation Observable and unobservable inputs Key sensitivities Borrowing from Public Works Loans Board (PWLB) and Lender Option Borrower Option Ioans (LOBOs) and Service Concessions Level 2 The fair values have been estimated by discounting the remaining cashflows or the borrowing using the PWLB certainty rate for new loans Not required Not required Property Fund Level 2 Closing bid price where bid and offer prices are published Adjusted for net capital current assets Estimated acquisition and disposal costs - 5% Investment property Level 3 Investment method of valuation Assumed void periods, estimated rental value.
+Existing lease terms and rentals Estimated acquisition and disposal costs - 5% Surplus assets Level 3 Mostly development land which has been valued by staff in the Council's Property Services division who are RICS qualified valuers on a five-year rolling programme.
 Some based on offers received, with adjustments for conditions.
 Development land values, site constraints, variables in market evidence, build & site clearance costs, planning permissions/requirements, costs of sale Planning permissions, estimated disposal costs of 5%

-The Council has investments in wholly owned subsidiary companies with a total carrying value of $\pounds 16.5m$ ($\pounds 7.1m$ 17/18).
-These interests have been excluded from the fair value disclosures because their fair value cannot be measured reliably as there is no market for the companies.
+The Council has investments in wholly owned subsidiary companies with a total carrying value of \pounds 11.9m (\pounds 7.1m 17/18).
+The fair value of investment in subsidiaries is based upon the net assets value from the subsidiary company accounts.